squareops/road-to-devops/Level-2/M3-CI-CD/L03-CodePipelineHandsOn.md

 ### Create Build Stage

-Start with Code build stage and choose AWS Codebuild
+Start with Code build stage and choose AWS Codebuild from the drop down list

   ![](Images/p11.png)

-Click on create the build project and it will redirect to create a build project where we have to provide the name of the project and then the source provider which can be from git to S3 bucket (using default s3 bucket ).
+Click on create the build project and it will redirect to create a build project where we have to provide the name of the project and then the source provider which can be from git to S3 bucket **(using default s3 bucket )**.

   ![](Images/p12.png)